doc4d/docs/docs/Users/overview.md

 Multi-user applications are deployed with 4D Server.
 They include client-server, Web, or REST applications.

+In multi-user applications, access control is done through [4D users and groups](handling_users_group.md).
+You create users, assign passwords, create access groups that have different levels of privileges in the application.
-You initiate the 4D password access control system with 4D Server by **assigning a password to the Designer**.

-Until you give the Designer a password, all application access are done with the Designer's access rights, even if you have set up users and groups (when the application opens, no ID is required).
+You initiate the 4D password access control system with 4D Server by [assigning a password to the Designer user](handling_users_groups.md#designer-and-administrator).
+Until you give the Designer a password, all application access are done with the Designer's access rights, even if you have [set up users and groups](handling_users_group.md) (when the application opens, no ID is required).
 Any part of the application can be opened.

 When a password is assigned to the Designer, all the access privileges take effect.
-In order to connect to the application or use a [protected server](handling_users_group.md#assigning-group-access), remote users must enter a password.
+In order to connect to the application or to a [server with protected access](handling_users_group.md#assigning-group-access), remote users must enter a login/password.

 To disable the password access system, you just need to remove the Designer password.

 ## Access control in single-user applications

-In single-user desktop applications, all users are "Designer".
-Access control is not based upon 4D users and groups, but rather upon user sessions.
+Single-user applications are desktop applications, deployed with 4D or merged with 4D Volume License.
+In single-user applications, all users opening the application are [Designers](handling_users_groups.md#designer-and-administrator), they have all privileges and their name is "Designer".
+Access control is not based upon 4D users and groups, but upon **user sessions**.

 ### User identification

-To identify the current user (e.g. to store their name in log files), it is recommended to use code such as:
+To identify the current user (for example to store user name in the log file), it is recommended to use code such as:

 ```4d
 $user:=SET USER ALIAS(Current system user)
 ```

-[`Current system user`](https://doc.4d.com/4dv19R/help/command/en/page484.html) returns the user who opened the session at the OS level, and [`SET USER ALIAS`](https://doc.4d.com/4dv19R/help/command/en/page1666.html) registers it instead of "Designer"
+[`Current system user`](https://doc.4d.com/4dv19R/help/command/en/page484.html) returns the user who opened the session at the OS level, and [`SET USER ALIAS`](https://doc.4d.com/4dv19R/help/command/en/page1666.html) registers a user name instead of "Designer".

 ### Protecting data access

+#### User session

-- Usually, if the application is accessed by a single user, it is recommended to install it in the **user's session system folder**.
-The application is only available when the user opened successfully a session.
+Usually, if the application is accessed by a single user, a good practice is to install the application files in the **user's session system folder**, returned by `Folder(fk user preferences folder)` for example.
+The application is only available when the user is logged to their own session.
+Access rights are granted at the session level.

+#### Encrypting data

-- However, if several users could access the machine and you want to protect access, the solution is to [encrypt data](MSC/encrypt.md) and provide the encryption key to the user.
+When the application cannot be installed in a session user folder and you want to protect access to data, we recommend to [encrypt data](MSC/encrypt.md) and provide the encryption key to the authorized user(s).